kenthejr/dids-memo-fields/hip-55.md

 Description - attacker is able to change the value of the DID within an entity's memo field to a DID the attacker controls, thereby claiming the association.
 Whenever some other actor queries the entity (using a TokenGetInfo for instance, the fraudulent DID would be returned as the value of the memo field in the response.
 That DID would be resolved into the attacker's DID Document and public key.
 As the attacker has the corresponding private key, they would be able to demonstrate they control the public key and so DID - effectively impersonating the valid entity owner.

-Prevention - When a Hedera entity is created or updated, the keys that are authorized to osubsequently make changes to the entity can be stipulated.
+Prevention - When a Hedera entity is created or updated, the keys that are authorized to subsequently make changes to the entity can be stipulated.
 If no such keys are stipulated, then the entity is immutable and the attack is thwarted as the memo field cannot be changed.

 If a key is stipulated, then only the admin/owner of the entity with the private key corresponding to the stipulated public key can modify the entity and change the memo field.